rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 * (1) `(S subgraph-of G)` is true
 * (2) `(U == { (e in E) | (E(e) subset-of T) })` is true

-Likewise, a proper/strict-induced-subgraph-of operator can be defined:
+Likewise, an induced-proper/strict-subgraph-of operator can be defined:

-* `(S strict-induced-subgraph-of G)` is true, if
+* `(S induced-proper-subgraph-of G)` is true, if the following conditions hold:
 * (3) `(S induced-subgraph-of G)` is true
 * (4) `(S != G)` is true
-* synonymous - proper-induced-subgraph-of
+* synonymous - strict/proper-induced-subgraph-of

 Note that (4) can be simplified as `(#T < #V)`.